wiredOr/Enlighten/extras/README.md

 ## Timing

 The file "timing.txt" contains electrical and timing data, based on the datasheets of the PL9823 and WS2812-B shift register-programmable LED lamps.

+## Bluetooth

+This project uses the HC-05 Bluetooth module from Guangzhou HC Information Technology Co., Ltd., mounted on the so-called "gomcu" baseplate ("gomcu CZ-HC-05").
+The folder "bluetooth" contains documentation about the HC-05 Bluetooth module.